VIVVI - Everything Will Be Okay

 Filming these campfire scenes was annoying because it was 20 degrees out (Fahrenheit) and the last place I wanted to be was my garage.
 I did the takes anyway since I was crushed under a heavy April 2015 deadline.
 (I had only started working on it in the January before.)

-As you can tell by the confused looks of the people in the background, filming in public with a cardboard box on your head is very humbling.
+Filming in public with a cardboard box on your head is very humbling.
 It wasn't too bad though, since the S.S.
 Crabtrap was pretty well-built.
+(I also wasn't the only person that was filmed in public with a box head.)

 My favorite scene that I did overall, however, was the documents scene.
-(I've censored them here since it gives away an important part of the movie.)
 It involved words/typography and motion graphics-like animation, a territory I'm more familiar with in a mysterious land of people actors and in-real-life cameras.

 Looking back on this movie as a whole, I find it decent, but not absolutely perfect.
 The biggest issue is how slowly things move, how a lot of the scenes are unnecessary, and how dumb the ending is, but The Glorious Adventures of Captain Maxwell still holds up through all the toil and tears I went to filming it (and wrestling with the footage in Sony Vegas and Zamzar Converter.)

-Thank you to everyone who helped me out on this massive journey of a movie: I had never worked with so many people before, so it was a real learning experience.
+Thank you to everyone who helped me out on this massive journey of a movie: I had never worked with so many people before, so it was a real learning experience!
+I probably won't work with live action again for a long time, though.